Jitgitbit/python-exercise-one/comments.md

 NOTE: There is no for(i = 0; i < 10; i++) loop in Python! remarkable !
 Instead Python uses range() !

 NOTE: Dictionaries =kindOfLike= JS Objects !
 And: the key is always written in '' !

+NOTE: Tuples: we can ommit the parentheses !
+Except if you have a Tuple with only one element, in that case:  (element, ) !